osvauld/osvauld/sthalam/HUML_TEMPLATE_GUIDE_LLM.md

 - Just add `formId` to all buttons
 - Add `submit: true` only on final button
 - Everything else is automatic!
+- Performance is automatic - fine-grained signals handle it!